Skilled Trades Expo Opens Eyes to Opportunities

 Hartman said the trade unions have all improved their displays through the years and found more ways to get students engaged.

 That suited students like Stephen Smith, a Lisbon sophomore who said his grades struggled when learning went online in 2020.
 He is now certain he is a hands-on learner, and on Wednesday he tried out a variety of machines and activities, including the Sheet Metal Local 33 display where he worked on a machine that breaks or bends metals.
 Other exhibits by Local 33 included a display house with a variety of metal roofing and siding options attached to each side, several HVAC-related displays and an opportunity to use screwdrivers and pound together metal boxes.

 In the same area, Shawn Osborn, a Local 33 member, was helping students try a virtual MIG welder, which he said is used in many industrial applications.

 “It’s a very niche thing, but it’s a very big part of what we do,” Osborn said.

 Larry McQuillan, a retiring coordinator and instructor at the Youngstown Ohio Sheet Metal Training Center on McClurg Road, said people don’t often understand all the things people working with sheet metal can do.

-“It’s like we’re the best-kept secret, but we don’t want to be,” said McQuillan, standing in front of a large sculpture of Optimus Prime, from the Transformers movie, built from sheet metal.
+“It’s like we’re the best kept secret, but we don’t want to be,” said McQuillan, standing in front of a large Optimus Prime, transformer sculpture built from sheet metal.

 Sheet metal work jobs can include air, rail, transportation, HVAC and construction.
 McQuillan said he wants students to try things out and see if it is a good fit for them.

-“Feel free; get dirty,” Clay said, as he encouraged some students who were watching others work.
+“Feel free; get dirty,” Clay said, encouraging some students who were watching others work.